 An inexpensive contractor will get the job done for less money, but you are likely to pay more for repairs and maintenance in the long run.
 Remember, insurance does not cover improperly installed roofs.

-Regardless of how new your roof is, external factors such as strong winds, rain, hail, fallen tree limbs, and fires can be extremely destructive.
-After any incident, call a roofer to examine the damage and they can guide you on your next steps.
+Regardless of how new your roof is, external factors such as strong winds, rain, hail, fallen tree limbs, or fires can be extremely destructive.
+After any incident, call a roofer to get a roof damage assessment and they can guide you on your next steps.

 In this case, a contractor should be able to repair small damage such as strong winds blowing off a few shingles.
-However, large-scale damage requires you to replace the whole roof.
-If you decide to repair extensive damage, it results in poor roof system integrity and increases the possibility of more problems down the line.
+However, large-scale roof structural damage will require you to replace the whole roof.
+Keep in mind, If you decide to do extensive roof repairs, it may results in poor integrity of the roof system and increases the possibility of more problems down the line.

 Depending on your maintenance schedule and how promptly you address any roof problems, you may only need a minor repair instead of a total replacement.
+More often than not a small roof repair will buy years of time.
 Here are a few things to consider:

 1. When Was Your Last Inspection?